Mexico fights to stop Texas from executing convicted murderer, citing treaty

 But Rene Guerra, the former local district attorney who prosecuted Cardenas, dismissed the complaints.

-"I never would have authorized a case that was not there or was a flimsy investigation," he told the Associated Press.
+"I never would have authorized a case that was not there or was a flimsy investigation," he told The Associated Press.
 "This guy deserves the death penalty."

 If Cardenas is executed, he would be the 166th inmate to be executed in Texas in the past decade.
 He’d be the 11th Mexican national to be executed in the U.S. in 35 years.